JohnTrentonCary/DineroMultiTool/README.md

 More specifically, it is a tool for those who use Dinero IV to run benchmarks against various CPU cache architectures.
 The tool is meant to simplify the process of running a large amount of different cache configurations.
 DineroMultiTool provides configuration generation, execution automation, and CPI analysis of all valid configurations executed.
 All invalid configurations are filtered out.

+## Compilation Requirements
+* If compiling using g++, g++ 5 or sooner is required to prevent a bug within the earlier versions of g++.

+## Rules and Tips for Writing/Using the input file
+* For every cache level you wish to run configurations for (L1 Instruction, L1 Data, L2, L3) you must include that cache's:
+  * Size
+  * Block Size
+  * Sub Block Size
+  * Associativity

+* For every set of numbers you wish to use as a range (12 through 15) you must include a colon between the 2 numbers with no spaces. for example: 12:15

+* For any of the arguments, you can add a "P" before the ":" if you wish to use exponents instead of the value of 2 raised to those exponents.

+* Ranges and non-exponential numbers, currently, should not be combined.
+With the current implementation DineroMultiTool will interprent 32:64 as you wanting the values 32, 33, 34, 35...64.
+This will most likely be fixed in future iterations.

+* The default for ThreadLimit is whatever OpenMP calculates as the safe number of threads to run.
+Additionally, only the first number of this argument will be read.
+The others will be ignored and thrown out

 ## Configuration Commands

-Note: For any of the arguments, you can add a "P" before the ":" if you wish to use exponents instead of the value of 2 raised to those exponents.

 #### Arguments Specific to this Program
 | Name | Config File Arguments |